WHO WE ARE AND WHAT WE DO

+Access to personal information can be gained when contacting us by post by writing.
 You may request access to, or amendment to, your personal information held by us by identifying yourself in person, by e-mail or by scanned attachments to an email and sending your request for to us at:

 If we are unable to grant you access to your personal information, we will advise the grounds for our decision in writing within a reasonable time.
 These reasons may include instances where providing the information to you might:

 - reveal personal information about another individual person,

 - pose a threat to the health or safety of another individual person,